wapmorgan/Threadable/README.md

 To use it correctly you need to understand the life-cycle of worker:

 1. Worker starts in another thread.
 To do this call `start()`.
 2. Worker accepts new payload and starts working on it.
-To do this call `sendPayload($data)`.
+To do this call `sendPayload(array $data)`.
 Really, worker manager sends payload via local socket.
 Worker thread starts working on it and returns result of work on finish via the same socket.
 3. Worker manager checks if worker thread has done and read result of work.
 To do this call `checkForFinish()`.
 4. Worker stops or being killed by `stop()` or `kill()` methods respectively.
 5. Worker manager checks if worker thread has finished and marks itself terminated.
 To do this call `checkForTermination()`.